 4) Two additional courses numbered 300 or above, but excluding Math 311, 360, 397, 495, and 499.

 Math 105, 106, 110, 135, 235, 397, 495, and 499 will not count towards the Mathematics major or minor.

 Mathematics majors and minors who desire secondary certificates and/or middle school and area teaching endorsements should apply to the Teacher Education Program in their sophomore year.
 Those students should also refer to the Educational Studies curriculum description in this Catalog and the Teacher Education Handbook (http://www.iwu.edu/edstudies/handbooks/) for further information.

-The Department of Mathematics and Computer Science maintains four computer labs.
+The Department of Mathematics maintains two computer labs.
 A Mathematics Learning Center (MLC) is also maintained throughout the academic year.
 It is staffed with student assistants under faculty supervision and is open to students enrolled in most first-year courses.

 106 Mathematical Concepts for Elementary Teachers II (FR) A continuation of Math 105.
 Topics to be covered include measurement, informal geometry, probability, and statistics.
 This is not a methods course.
 Will not count toward the major or minor in mathematics.
 Prerequisite: 105.
 Offered each spring.

 110 Finite Mathematics (FR) Topics to be selected from solving systems of linear equations using Gaussian and Gauss-Jordan Elimination, matrix algebra, linear programming, probability, mathematics of finance, statistics, and Markov chains.
 Will not count toward the major or minor in mathematics.
 Prerequisite: two years of high school algebra and one year of high school geometry.
 Offered each semester.